 We’ve got to think of a good nickname for Sunday morning.

-With all respect due to Father’s Day, for hockey fans Sunday is all about the expansion draft and inevitably overreacting to the protected lists the NHL will be revealed.
+With all respect due to Father’s Day, for hockey fans, Sunday is all about the expansion draft and inevitably overreacting to the protected lists NHL teams will be revealing.

-After months of speculating, guessing, and building our own rosters, we are all going to learn how right or, more likely, wrong we were about how NHL general managers value certain players.
+After months of speculating, guessing, and building our own rosters on sites like CapFriendly, we are all going to learn how right or, more likely, wrong we were about how NHL general managers value certain players.

-In the end that’s what the expansion draft is all about for Vegas.
+And in the end that’s what the expansion draft is all about for Vegas, we have to remember that.
 Any success in Year 1 is gravy, while the larger goal is building through the draft and being competitive in three or four years.

-If they can draft a player in the expansion draft that could be later flipped for draft picks (perhaps a Dan Hamhuis type from Dallas), more power to the Golden Knights.
+If you can draft a player in the expansion draft that could be later flipped for draft picks (perhaps a Dan Hamhuis type from Dallas), more power to the Golden Knights.